Web UI Overview

 , the user will have the ability to perform

 some quick actions when they right click the POI.
-In "Map mode" only, not in "Waypoint mode", if the POI has a goto
+If the POI has a goto

 tag,